chenxiaolong/avbroot/README.md

 ## Warnings and Caveats

-* **Always leave the `OEM unlocking` checkbox enabled when using a locked bootloader with root.** This is critically important.
+* **Always leave the `OEM unlocking` checkbox enabled when using a locked bootloader while rooted.** This is critically important.
 Root access allows the boot partition to potentially be overwritten, either accidentally or intentionally, with an image that is not properly signed.
 In this scenario, if the checkbox is turned off, both the OS and recovery mode will be made unbootable and `fastboot flashing unlock` will not be allowed.
 This effectively renders the device **_hard bricked_**.

     Repeat: **_ALWAYS leave `OEM unlocking` enabled if rooted._**